fission/fission.io/content/en/docs/usage/triggers/message-queue-trigger-kind-keda/gcp-pub-sub.md

 ## Debugging

-For debugging, you can check the logs of the pods created in the `fission` and `fission-function` namespace.
+For debugging, you can check the logs of the pods created in the `fission` and `default` namespace.

-Typically, all function pods would be created in the `fission-function` namespace.
+Typically, all function pods would be created in the `default` namespace.
-Based on the environment name, the pods would be created in the `fission-function` namespace.
+Based on the environment name, the pods would be created in the `default` namespace.
 You can check consumer and producer function logs.

 Try out the [Sample app](#sample-app) to see it in action.